×

 Notes:

 The basic wiring schematics are located in the appropriate burner’s manual.
-Refer to the CG15/CG25/CG50 Burner Manual for more information.
+Refer to the manuals for each burner for more information.

 Action: